Why a Pediatric Dentist?

 Many parents choose a pediatric dentist for their child's dental needs, just as they prefer a pediatrician for their child's medical needs.

-Dr. Bird, and Dr. Chris are specialists who have completed two years of additional training after becoming general dentists to meet the unique dental needs of infants, children, and teens.
+Dr. Bird, is a specialist who have completed two years of additional training after becoming general dentists to meet the unique dental needs of infants, children, and teens.
 Dr. Bird, her associate, and their team are committed to making your child's experience safe, comfortable, educational, and fun.

 Dr. Bird and/or her associates will examine your child's teeth and determine if dental x-rays are needed.
 Our office uses state-of-the-art digital x-ray equipment for high-quality images with low radiation.